 - Preheat oven to 350 degrees F and line a large cookie sheet with parchment paper.

-- PREPARE DRY INGREDIENTS: Place 1 cup flour, ½ tsp baking soda and ½ tsp salt into a large bowl, stir to combine.
+- FOUR MIXTURE: Place 1 cup flour, ½ teaspoon baking soda and ½ teaspoon salt into a large bowl, stir to combine.

 - With an ice-cream scoop or a tablespoon, scoop onto a parchment lined baking sheet.
 Bake for 15-19 minutes or until cooked, but still soft.
 Mine were done at 18-19 min, but a minute longer and they would've been too dry.
 Start checking on cookies at 15 minutes!